i18next/i18next-gitbook/overview/for-enterprises.md

 * AI translation with bring-your-own-key (OpenAI, Gemini, Mistral, Lara, DeepL) and a 22-tool MCP server in the [official Model Context Protocol Registry](https://registry.modelcontextprotocol.io/v0/servers?search=locize) for editor-native workflows from Claude Code, Cursor, or VS Code Copilot
 * CDN-hosted translations on Standard, Pro, and private tiers — or self-host if you prefer

 While Locize provides the security and scale required by global enterprises, we believe professional localization should be accessible to everyone.
-That’s why we’ve introduced a **Free plan** alongside our new fixed and usage-based plans, allowing you to start small and scale predictably as you grow.
+That’s why we’ve introduced a **Free plan** alongside our new fixed and usage-based plans — [see pricing](https://www.locize.com/pricing?utm_source=i18next_com\&utm_medium=gitbook\&utm_campaign=overview_for_enterprises) — allowing you to start small and scale predictably as you grow.

 Check out how it works => [https://www.youtube.com/watch?v=lCuHSZvSiVg](https://www.youtube.com/watch?v=lCuHSZvSiVg)